Ernakulam

 Ernakulam (/ml/) is the central business district of the city of Kochi, Kerala, India.
 It is the namesake of Ernakulam district.
-The eastern part of Kochi city is mainly known as Ernakulam, while the western part of it after the Venduruthy Bridge is called as Western Kochi.
-Many major establishments, including the Kerala High Court, the office of the Kochi Municipal Corporation and the Cochin Shipyard are situated in Ernakulam.
-It is also the most urbanized area in the city of Kochi.
-The Southern Naval Command (SNC) is in Kochi, Ernakulam district, Kerala.
-Established in 1958, it is the largest naval command of the Indian Navy, focusing on training and maritime security operations in the Arabian Sea and Indian Ocean.
+The eastern part of Kochi city is mainly known as Ernakulam, while the western part of it after the Venduruthy Bridge is called as West Kochi.
+Several major institutions are located in Ernakulam, including the Kerala High Court, the headquarters of the Kochi Municipal Corporation, and Cochin Shipyard.
+The area is among the most urbanised parts of Kerala.
+The headquarters of the Southern Naval Command of the Indian Navy is situated at Willingdon Island adjacent to Ernakulam.

 Etymology

-The word Ernakulam has a varied derivation, with some references to mythology and others to temples.
-According to Komattil Achutha Menon, the word Erangiyal got its start from a particular kind of mud.
-In the past, Lord Shiva was referred to as Erayanar in Chennai.
-This was done in Kerala as well, and it became known as Eranakulam after that.
-There are also other opinions about the origin of the name, saying that Rishinagakulam became Eranakulam after losing it, but that the word Ernakulam came from Eranakulathappan Temple, and that it came from the word Kulam (Pond) for a long time because it was full of water bodies.
+The name Ernakulam has several proposed derivations, some linked to mythology and others to local temples or geography.
+According to Komattil Achutha Menon, the word may have originated from *Erangiyal*, referring to a particular type of mud.
+In older Tamil literature, Shiva was sometimes referred to as *Erayanar*, meaning "the Lord" Another account suggests that the name evolved into Ernakulam over time.
+Alternative theories propose that it derived from *Rishinagakulam*, which later changed to Ernakulam, or that it is linked to the Eranakulathappan Temple.
+Some also attribute the name to the word *kulam* (pond), reflecting the presence of numerous water bodies in the area in earlier times.

 History

 Classical history

-The region can claim to have played a significant part in fostering the trade relations between Kerala and the outside world in the ancient and medieval period.
-The early political history of Ernakulam is interlinked with that of the Chera Dynasty of the Sangam age, who ruled over vast portions of Kerala and Tamil Nadu.
-After the Cheras, the place was later ruled by the Kingdom of Cochin (Perumpadapu Swaroopam).
+The region played an important role in fostering trade relations between Kerala and the wider world during the ancient and medieval periods.
+The early political history of Ernakulam is closely linked with the Chera dynasty of the Sangam age, which ruled large parts of present-day Kerala and Tamil Nadu.
+After the decline of the Cheras, the area came under the control of the Kingdom of Cochin (Perumpadappu Swaroopam).